3 reasons why the Galaxy Note 8 is gonna be huge

 - It's been the most advanced, and most expensive, phone that Samsung sells each year.

-- We expect it to be just a hair bigger than Galaxy S8 Plus, with a 6.3-inch screen.
+- We expect it to be the same size as the Galaxy S8 Plus's 6.2-inch screen.
 Yeah, big.

 OK, thanks.
 Why's it such a big deal?

-Note: This article was originally published May 14, 2017 and was updated May 25 at 10:25 a.m.